 As well as considering infertility from the preventative perspective, we suggest that we should also consider the likelihood that all infertility may not, in fact, be abnormal.
-Public policy, health care education and practices continue to perpetuate the myth that all women are innately programmed to be Psychological and sociological research certainly does not support this view.
-It is highly likely that biological research may not as well.
-Planned Parentheed objects to a social ollmate which produces the following anecdote.
-One woman who attended our conference produces voiced the difficulty she encountered in trying to convince members of mothers ... this Idea lies behind the further assumption that one woman's body can and should be used to supply a baby to another woman's body, where that woman is infertile.
-As well as divorcing women's reproductive functions from the rest of her body, most assuredly, in many instances the current use of NRTs also causes fragmentation of a woman's body into its constituent parts and legitimizes the idea that a body somehow part can separated from the whole
+Public policy, health care education and practices continue to perpetuate the myth that all women are innately programmed to be mothers.
+Psychological and sociological research certainly does not support this view.
+It is nighly likely that biological research may not as well.
+Planned Parenthood objects to a social climate which produces the following anecdote.
+One woman who attended our conference voiced the difficulty she encountered in trying to convince members of her mothers ... this idea lies behind the further assumption that one woman's body can and should be used to supply a baby to another woman's body, where that woman is infertile.
+As well as divorcing women's reproductive functions from the rest of her body, most assuredly, in many instances the current use of NRTs also causes fragmentation of a woman's body into its constituent parts and legitimizes the idea that a body part can somehow be separated from the whole